 Our Bylaws provide that the number of directors shall be fixed by resolution of the board of directors, provided that there shall never be less than the minimum number required by Maryland law, nor more than 15.
-The board of directors has fixed the number of directors at seven.
+The board of directors will have a fixed the number of directors at seven.
 We have entered into the Investor Rights Agreement with certain of our stockholders, pursuant to which the stockholders party thereto have certain rights with respect to the nomination of members to our board of directors.
-All directors are elected until the next Annual Meeting of stockholders and until their successors are duly elected and qualify.
-The board of directors, portion the recommendation of its nominating and corporate governance committee, has nominated Gordon DuGan, Alan Carr, Anthony Coniglio, Joyce Johnson, Peter Kadens, Peter Martay and David Weinstein for election at the Annual Meeting for a term to expire at the Annual Meeting of stockholders in 2024 and until their successors are duly elected and qualify.
-Each nomine served on the board of directors as of the date hereof.
+All directors are elected until the next annual meeting of stockholders and until their successors are duly elected and qualify.
+The board of directors, upon the recommendation of its nominating and corporate governance committee, has nominated Gordon DuGan, Alan Carr, Anthony Coniglio, Joyce Johnson, Peter Martay, Dina Rollman and David Weinstein for election at the annual meeting for a term to expire at the Annual Meeting of stockholders in 2026 and until their successors are duly elected and qualify.
+Each nominee served on the board of directors as of the date hereof.
 Officers serve at the pleasure of our board of directors, subject to the terms and conditions of any employment agreements.